-So, it’s about the focus?
-Bereavement is about losing someone important, but grief can also relate to the loss of many different parts of life?
+Bereavement is about losing someone important, but grief can also relate to the loss of many different parts of life.

-Yes, and if you’re suffering from grief relating to other factors as well as bereavement, then the grief for these other losses can hinder grieving for the person who has died.
+If you’re suffering from grief relating to other factors as well as bereavement, then the grief for these other losses can hinder grieving for the person who has died.
 We found this for many people during Covid.
-The loss of a job or lifestyle hindered processing the bereavement because the living losses were immediate and essential and indeed impact on daily life.
+The loss of a job or lifestyle hindered processing the bereavement because the living losses were immediate and impacted on daily life.

-In certain cases, someone might feel ‘stuck’ in their grief, need help in understanding it and unpicking what’s happened to them.
-Sometimes, people contact us with grief counselling in mind, but we feel that they need more specialist assistance, such as trauma therapy.
-They can go on to have counselling after that, but if they are experiencing night terrors or similar, after a traumatic event, then specific therapy to start with is crucial.
+In certain cases, someone might feel ‘stuck’ in their grief, they need help in understanding it and unpicking what’s happened to them.
+People sometimes contact us expecting to need grief counselling.
+But we feel that they need more specialist assistance, such as trauma therapy.
+They can go on to have counselling after that, but if they are experiencing night terrors after a traumatic event, then specific therapy to start with is crucial.
 We always talk this through with clients, there’s no ‘one-size fits-all’.
-It’s very much a collaborative process to ensure the correct support is giving.
+It’s a collaborative process to ensure the correct support is given.

 Where people are dealing with what is referred to as a ‘complicated death’ following an illness perhaps, or if more than one person has died in a short period, or if they didn’t have support when their loved one died, that’s when people are more likely to need counselling.

 What’s important to realise is that everyone’s circumstances are different.
-That’s why everyone’s journey needs to be treated individually.
+That’s why we offer both a helpline and a counselling service.
+Everyone’s journey needs to be treated individually.

-What can I expect grief counselling to cover?
+What can I expect grief and bereavement counselling to cover?

-There are many different approaches to grieving and within each of those traditional theories there are common themes of experience: loneliness, anger, confusion, disbelief and then acceptance.
-We work with the continuing bonds theory, which is less of a linear structure where people go through ‘stages’, and doesn’t look to ‘acceptance’ and ‘moving on’.
+There are many different approaches to grieving and within each of those traditional theories there is a common factor of what will be experienced: loneliness, anger, confusion, disbelief and then acceptance.
+We work with the continuing bonds theory which is less of a linear structure where people go through ‘stages’, not looking at ‘acceptance’ and ‘moving on’.
 With continuing bonds, you take your memories with you into a different life without the person who has died.
 This does not mean you are trapped in your grief; it just means you maintain bonds that are forever integrated into your life.